-Why Wigalois?: In terms of active research, Wigalois has been perhaps the most widely researched medieval German Arthurian romance of the last decade in German-language scholarship, with, for instance, a large number of PhD dissertations from German-speaking universities dedicated to the romance in recent years.
+Why Wigalois?: In terms of active research, Wigalois has been perhaps the most widely researched medieval German Arthurian romance of the last dozen years in German-language scholarship, with, for instance, a large number of PhD dissertations from German-speaking universities dedicated to the romance in recent years.
 Indeed, as a subject of new research, Wigalois has assumed of late a scholarly popularity similar to the three "Classical" German Arthurian romances, that is, Wolfram's Parzival and Hartmann's Erec and Iwein.
 My personal motivation for doing a a new Wigalois edition and translation flows from a recognition of this recent popularity and importance accorded to the romance--(thus, for instance, I would like to bring to an English-speaking public a better, more scientifically prepared translation of this increasingly important German romance than is currently available)--as well as from my ongoing, developing interest as a comparativist scholar for the European "Fair Unknown" romance.
-Indeed, my last large project was an edition with facing-page translation of the anoymous, thirteenth-century Wigamur, which together with Wirnt's Wigalois and Ulrich von Zatzikhoven's Lanzelet, makes up the 3-text corpus of "Fair Unknown" romances within the medieval German Arthurina tradition.
-I have also published on the Middle Dutch "Fair Unknown" tradition with a recent piece on Die Ridderre metter Mouwen, i.e. The Knight with the Sleeve (and have much more material I'd like to work up into articles on the fascinating Dutch tradition, but unfortnutely life is short!)
+Indeed, my last large project was a 2015 edition with facing-page translation of the anoymous, thirteenth-century Wigamur, which together with Wirnt's Wigalois and Ulrich von Zatzikhoven's Lanzelet, makes up the 3-text corpus of "Fair Unknown" romances within the medieval German Arthurina tradition.
+I have also published on the Middle Dutch "Fair Unknown" tradition with a recent piece on Die Ridderre metter Mouwen, i.e. The Knight with the Sleeve (and have much more material I'd like to work up into articles on the fascinating Dutch tradition, but, unfortnutely, I fear life is too short!)